-\paragraph{\textbf{System setup}} Participants were given the source code for \codename to install the back-end and a web application on their local machine.
-They had the option of an online walkthrough session with the researchers or following the setup instructions on a self-guided manner.
+\paragraph{\textbf{System setup}} The participants were given the source code for \codename to install the back-end and a web application on their local machine.
+They had the option of an online walkthrough session with the experimenters or following the setup instructions on a self-guided manner.